Azure/azure-devtestlab/Artifacts/windows-ConfigurationManagerCurrentBranch(EVAL)/README.md

 #System Center Configuration Manager CurrentBranch (EVAL)
-This Artifact will install System Center Configuration Manager CurrentBranch (Build 1606) Evaluation Edition (usable for 180 Days).
+This Artifact will install System Center Configuration Manager CurrentBranch Evaluation Edition (usable for 180 Days).

 ### Requirements:
 Tested with the base Image: "SQL Server 2014 SP1 Standard on Windows Server 2012 R2".
 If you choose another Image, make sure that the following componets are installed: